MKCF42/css-exercises/foundations/03-grouping-selectors/README.md

-This folder contains my exercises for basic css from The Odin Project on grouping selectors.
+This 3rd exercis contains my work for basic css from The Odin Project on grouping selectors.